Perkedel/CVR_Stuffings/README.md

 Indie Scripting support therefore is a must to unshackle our creativity away from requiring such asset just to get there.

-> Please do not sparsdat RCC!
+> Please do not include nor even sparsdated RCC!

 Please test these other Free car assets and confirm whether or not they works: